renanGit/datasciencecoursera/course3/w4/README.md

 ## Repo Week 4 Course 3, Getting and Cleaning Data Course Project

+# Course Project Details
+This project groups the train / test data set and extracts the columns with mean / std from the data set which then groups by the activity and subject to perform a mean.

 # Directory Struct
 - 'assignment_4.R' : Related to the quiz only
 - 'CodeBook.md' : Contains the varible and transformation details for 'run_analysis.R'